Temptation... but not as we've known it

 Adam and Eve's failure was not firstly in what they did, but in what they didn't do: they didn't trust God even though they knew Him personally.

 We, just like Adam and Eve, find it hard to trust and embrace God and His Love for each of us.
 If they had truly trusted their Father, they would not have believed what the enemy said, nor would they have been afraid of God and hid when He went looking for them.
 They would have known that He would not reject them because of what they'd done.
 He loved them and went searching for them!
 He wasn't separating Himself from them, THEY hid from Him!
 He searched them out and covered their shame, He clothed them.
 I have often wondered if He used sheepskins to clothe them, symbolizing the Lamb of God Who through His death is now our covering.
-Yet, in spite of the great All that He has done, so many of us still live in fear, still listen to the enemy, still eat the fruit of the tree of knowledge of good and evil instead of the tree of Life, still hide in shame, still try to cover ourselves with leaves which quickly wither instead of simply trusting our Father, knowing Christ as our Covering, being in Love, and eating the fruit of Life!
+Yet, in spite of the great All that He has done, so many of us still live in fear, still listen to the enemy, still eat the fruit of the tree of knowledge of good and evil instead of the tree of Life, still hide in shame, still try to cover ourselves with leaves that quickly wither instead of simply trusting our Father, knowing Christ as our Covering, being in Love, and eating the fruit of Life!

 This applies to us in so many ways... there is the temptation to act apart from the Life of Christ with seemingly spiritual things which WE originate or even genuinely God-initiated things which we then take hold of and take on as our own.
 There is the temptation of self-preservation and "safety" by not doing or saying anything which might upset the status quo.
 There is the temptation of being like God in thinking that WE know what is right or wrong for either ourselves or for somebody else.
 If we can trust our own judgments and actions then we do not need God; we can rely upon our own "knowledge" and be quite proud of being "right".
 But whatever has no need of Christ and His Life, is really death.